rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 ![](Images/header.png)

-In this lab, the second of four in a series, you will prepare the data that you generated and stored in an Azure SQL database in the [previous lab](../1%20-%20Ingest) so that it can be used to train a machine-learning model that performs image classification.
+In this lab, the second of four in a series, you will prepare the image data that you stored in an Azure SQL database in the [previous lab](../1%20-%20Ingest) so it can be used to train a machine-learning model that performs image classification.
 Preparation will involve using a technique called [perceptual image hashing](https://www.pyimagesearch.com/2017/11/27/image-hashing-opencv-python/) to identify images that are identical or highly similar so the model won't be biased by training it with multiple variations of the same image.
-In the [next lab](../3%20-%20Predict), you will use the images that you generated to train a machine-learning model that recognizes the artists of famous paintings.
+In the [next lab](../3%20-%20Predict), you will use the deduped image set to train a machine-learning model to recognize the artists of famous paintings.

 ![](Images/road-map-2.png)